-- Listen out on Otago’s 98.2FM The Breeze each weekday morning at 6.10am and 9.20am for a health tip.
+- Listen out on Otago’s 98.2FM The Breeze on a Monday morning at for a weekly health tip.

 - Read Dee’s health column once a month on a Wednesday in the Otago Daily Times.
 Click here for an example.

 - Follow Dee on Facebook – Dee Copland Naturopath & Nutritionist and Instagram – Deelicious_Nutrition for regular tips, tricks and recipes for great health.